 Dubai is an absolutely stunning place and its rich culture is something to be greatly admired, but like any popular destination in the world there are endless tours, trips and attractions that you simply cannot miss.
 So what are the main things you should be doing during your trip to the UAE?

 Home to the majestic Atlantis Hotel and surrounded by the emerald waters of the Arabian Gulf, this man-made island which connects to mainland Dubai via a highway is really quite something.
 With seventeen fronds and a large outer-ring, the Palm Jumeirah is dotted with only the finest hotels, houses and apartments you’ve ever laid eyes on.
-Even if you don’t stay at a hotel on the Palm, be sure to visit the Palm either for dinner at one of the hotels or simply for a drive around, as its vast, luxurious design and build is out of this world.
-Depending on your location, you can also visit Palm Jebal ali (to the west of the Palm Jumeirah) which is slightly newer.
+Even if you don’t stay at a hotel on the Palm, be sure to visit.

 Compared to the likes of the Las Vegas Bellagio Fountains, the powerful display that takes place within the gigantic lake between the Dubai Mall and the Burj Khalfia is quite a show.
 With water that jets as high as 450 ft, which is equivalent to a 45-storey building, the Dubai Fountains are not to be missed.
 Afternoon shows run daily except Fridays at 1:00pm & 1:30pm, with the Friday shows taking place at 1:30pm & 2:00pm, and the evening shows run daily from 6:00pm to 11:00pm (every 30 minutes).
 With a bustling atmosphere, that welcoming warm breeze and uplifting music during the show, it makes your visit to Dubai even more magical.
-Looking to make the most of the fountains?
 You can also hop on a gondola for a romantic lake ride around the main attraction itself.

 The Dubai Desert is everything you could hope for, and then some.
 With deep red sands and dunes taller than buildings, the idyllic landscape that lies around you will take your breath away.
 I strongly recommend booking a tour via a company such as Desert Safari Dubai, as they will without a doubt leave you with unforgettable memories.
 From a high-speed dune drive in a jeep, to spectacular photography opportunities, to a delicious Arabic meal paired with entertainment and camel rides, among more, your day will be jam-packed with every desert activity possible.